 Great Sand Dunes National Park

 Colorado is home to Great Sand Dunes National Park.
-It’s a absolutely surreal place.
+It’s an absolutely surreal place.
 Massive sand dunes, huge blue sky, and all surrounded by snow-capped mountains.
 If you still have energy, make the detour to this unique place.

 (Fit this in on Day 6 or 7)